jonnonz1/nz-statute-book/acts/public/1988/independent-police-conduct-authority-act-1988.md

   (a) A complaint is made to the Police; and
   (b) The Authority decides to adopt the procedure provided for in paragraph (a) or paragraph (b) or paragraph (c) or paragraph (ca) of subsection (1) of this section; and
-  (c) The Authority is satisfied that the Police will inform the complainant of the procedure to be followed,— (3) Where any complaint appears to the Authority to be capable of resolution by conciliation in accordance with any conciliation procedure established by or under the Police Act 1958, it may indicate that view to the Commissioner.
+  (c) The Authority is satisfied that the Police will inform the complainant of the procedure to be followed,— (3) Where any complaint appears to the Authority to be capable of resolution by conciliation, it may indicate that view to the Commissioner.

 ### 18 Authority may decide to take no action on complaint
 (1) The Authority may in its discretion decide to take no action, or, as the case may require, no further action, on any complaint if—